k8ssandra/management-api-for-apache-cassandra/README.md

   - [Management API for Apache Cassandra](https://hub.docker.com/repository/docker/k8ssandra/cass-management-api)

   For different Cassandra versions, you will need to specify the Cassandra version as an image tag.
-The following lists the currently supported versions

-      k8ssandra/cass-management-api:3.11.7
-      k8ssandra/cass-management-api:3.11.8
-      k8ssandra/cass-management-api:3.11.9 (**Deprecated: last version is v0.1.27**)
-      k8ssandra/cass-management-api:3.11.10 (**Deprecated: last version is v0.1.27**)
-      k8ssandra/cass-management-api:3.11.11
-      k8ssandra/cass-management-api:4.0.0
-      k8ssandra/cass-management-api:4.0.1
+See the [supported image matrix](#supported-image-matrix) above.

   Each of the above examples will always point to the **latest** Management API version for the associated Cassandra version.
 If you want a specific
   Management API version, you can append the desired version to the Cassandra version tag.
 For example, if you want v0.1.24 of Management API for Cassandra version 3.11.9: